firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ### Diagram for Context Switching and Parallel Execution

-Let’s update the **Mermaid diagram** to reflect the concepts of context switching and parallel execution, as well as how the **program counter** works for each thread.
+Let’s update the **diagram** to reflect the concepts of context switching and parallel execution, as well as how the **program counter** works for each thread.

 ```mermaid
 graph TD